jonstephens85/nerfstudio_guassians/README.md

 This downloads a folder of data into: /nerfstudio/data/nerfstudio/poster.
 The result should look like this:
 <img src="assets/Folderdata.png" width="50%"/>

-If you want to use your own data, check out the "Using your own data" section.
+If you want to use your own data, check out the [Using Custom Data](#using-custom-data) section.

 # Train the gaussian splat
 Next, you will initiate training of the gaussian splat scene.